rranndt/AndroidExpertCapstoneProject/README.md

 ## Introduction

-This project is actually just a simple project, the project was created for submission android expert online class.
 There are several branches, but the 'master' branch is the latest update.
 I'm using https://www.themoviedb.org/ as a base url for this project.

 You can get the API_KEY at https://developers.themoviedb.org/3